 12 Month Meal Plan

 By the one year mark, many babies are ready to eat on the same schedule as us, so three meals a day and two snacks.
-You can of course adjust that down if baby is still drinking bottles or breastfeeding as they may not be hungry enough for snacks—and it may be difficult to fit everything into your schedule!
+You can of course adjust that down if baby is still drinking bottles or breastfeeding as they may not be hungry enough for snacks—and it may be difficult to fit everything into your schedule.

-This is also a great time to start transitioning from formula to cow’s milk and to move from bottles to serving milk in a sippy cup to have at meal times.
+Around the first birthday is also a great time to start transitioning from formula to cow’s milk and to move from bottles to serving milk in a sippy cup to have at meal times.

 - 7 am Breakfast: Avocado Toast, Banana Yogurt